simonvh/gimmemotifs-manuscript/manuscript.md

 In line with previous results [@PNXlUYkS], there is no single tool that consistently predicts the best motif for each transcription factor.
 However, the motifs predicted by BioProspector, MEME and Homer are, on basis of this metric, consistently better than motifs predicted by other methods.
-In 75% the cases, the motif predicted by BioProspector has a difference in recall smaller than 0.026 compared to the best overall motif.
+In 75% of the cases, the motif predicted by BioProspector has a difference in recall smaller than 0.026 compared to the best overall motif.
 In this benchmark, four programs (Trawler, Improbizer, Posmo and Weeder) generally perform worse than average,